Military Science Program

 Semester Hours 6.0

-The Advance Camp is a five (5) week leadership course conducted at Fort Lewis, Washington.
+The Advanced Camp is a five (5) week leadership course conducted at Fort Knox, Kentucky.
 Students will rotate through leadership positions, supervising their peers through both academic and tactical activities in both garrison and field environments.
 Students will be under leadership evaluation 24 hours a day for the duration of the course, will receive a detailed appraisal of their displayed leadership performance, and return to campus qualified to enter the 4000 level Military Science and Leadership courses.

 Prerequisites